aruncs31s/PowerBeam_M5_Signal_Strength_monitor/README.md

 ![](image.png?raw=true)

+### Implementation

+- Configure PowerBeam M5
+- Change the `base url` and passwords in the python code
+- if error occurs google it or [contact me](https://github.com/aruncs31s/aruncs31s)

 #### Reading With Raspberry pi

 It reading with raspberry is more difficult and require these following for the temperature , humidity and rain sensing